lustre/element

 • The none function to render nothing - useful for conditional rendering.

-If you have more complex needs, there are two more-advanced functions:
+If you have more complex needs, there are two more-advanced ways to construct HTML elements:

 • The namespaced function to create elements in a specific XML namespace.
 This is useful for SVG or MathML elements, for example.